mahmoudmohamedramadan/Backend-Roadmap/README.md

 ## Beginner Level 😋

 ### PHP: Elzero
-At the first we will use php programming language in our backend journey as a powerful language 👇
+At the first, we will use PHP programming language in our backend journey as a powerful language 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM">Apitizers</a>

-## OOP: Elzero || The Net Ninja
+## OOP: Elzero
-Second to be master at php you will need to be a hero in OOP (object oriented programming) 👇
+Second, to be master at PHP you will need to be a hero in OOP (object-oriented programming) 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM">OOP</a>

 ### Advanced PHP:  Elzero
-Third you need to know some advanced topics in php like sanitization and `XSS` 👇
+Third, you may need to know some advanced topics in PHP like `Sanitization` and `XSS` 👇

-<a href="https://youtu.be/uXpQSrx8aqw">Security & Sanitization</a>
+<a href="https://youtu.be/uXpQSrx8aqw">Advanced PHP</a>

 ### Database: Elzero
-After you become master in `PHP` you will need to know about Databases, Tables, and Rows 👇
+After you become master in PHP you will need to know about Databases, Tables, and Rows 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9">Database</a>